-I just finished 3.5 exciting years at Jump Trading working as a Software Engineer on trading infrastructure and then as a Quantitative Researcher on trading strategy simulation.
-I am grateful to be a recipient of a fellowship provided by the NSF to support my goals of applying for and pursuing a PhD!
+In March 2024, I finished 3.5 exciting years at Jump Trading working as a Software Engineer on trading infrastructure and then as a Quantitative Researcher on trading strategy simulation.
+Receiving a fellowship provided by the NSF motivated me to return to academic research on Large Language Models and apply for PhD programs.

 Previously, I graduated with a B.S. in Computer Science and a B.A. in Plan II Honors from the University of Texas.
 As part of the Turing Scholars Honors Program, I completed an undergraduate research thesis advised by Greg Durrett as a member of the Text Analysis, Understanding and Reasoning (TAUR) group.